The healthcare industry is facing rapid changes. Here’s what you need to know to stay ahead in 2022 and beyond.

 4. Price Transparency

-Many patients are now researching service pricing for various health systems before making a decision as to which practice they book an appointment with.
+Today’s tech-savvy patients are now researching service pricing for various health systems before making a decision as to which practice they book an appointment with.
 Any system that does not make their pricing public may be dropped from consideration altogether.

 5. Patient Experience

-The medical insurance landscape has experienced some significant changes in recent years.
+The medical insurance landscape experienced some significant changes in recent years.
 As more patients are responsible for a larger portion of their healthcare bill, they naturally demand better services from their providers.

 Healthcare organizations will face tougher competition in attracting and retaining patients who demand an experience that matches the level of customer service they expect from other consumer brands.